 Who will win the Oscar for best actor?
 Actress?
 Which movie takes home the title as the best of the year?
-Those questions will be answered tonight during the 88th annual Academy Awards.
+Those questions are answered annually during the Academy Awards.
 The show takes place in Hollywood.

-Hollywood will be electrified with all the big names and soon-to-be big names walking the red carpet, telling the droves of television reporters “who” they’re wearing.
-Fans will line up, just for a chance to check out an actor or two.
+Hollywood’s electrified with all the big names and soon-to-be big names walking the red carpet, telling droves of television reporters “who” they’re wearing.
+Fans line up, just for a chance to check out an actor or two.

 We’ve been on that street – Hollywood Boulevard.
-We watched a ceremony – not the Oscars – where fans line up for a glimpse of a celebrity or two.
-We watched Walter Koenig get his star on the Hollywood Walk of Fame.
-We watched Leonard Nimoy – Mr. Spock – give a beautiful speech to honor his co-star.
+Fans lined up for a glimpse of a celebrity or two as we watched “Star Trek” actor Walter Koenig get his star on the Hollywood Walk of Fame.
+Leonard Nimoy – Mr. Spock – delivered a beautiful speech to honor his co-star.

 We even got our picture taken with a celebrity.
 We are fans of CBS’ “Criminal Minds.”
 Kirsten Vangsness portrays Penelope Garcia on the show.
 She was checking out the festivities, too.
 She was super nice to pose for a picture with us.

 We’ve strolled along Hollywood Boulevard.
 We checked out the entrance to the Dolby Theater, home of the Oscars show.
 We stood on the famous red-carpeted staircase.

 One thing we found interesting was that there are columns listing all of the best picture winners.
 Additional columns await the future winners.

 The Dolby Theater isn’t the only spot on Hollywood Boulevard to host the annual awards show.
 The former Grauman’s (now TCL) Chinese Theatre hosted the Oscars 1944-46.
 Casablanca won the Best Picture Oscar in 1944.